 - 3. Select cell F6. - 4.
 Choose Home→Editing→Sum ∑.

 Excel places a marquee around Mukesh Patel's scores for the four days of the tournament. - 5.
-Click the Enter button on the Formula Bar to finish entering the function.
-Now you will copy the function down so it can be used for the rest of the players.
-Cell F6 should still be active. - 6.
-Choose Home→Clipboard→Copy a and then select the range F7:F11. - 7.
-Choose $Home \rightarrow Clipboard \rightarrow Paste$ - 8.
+Click the Enter ✓ button on the Formula Bar to finish entering the function.

+Now you will copy the function for the rest of the players.
+Cell F6 should still be active.

+- 6. Choose Home→Clipboard→Copy and then select the range F7:F11. - 8.
 Tap Esc to remove the flashing marquee.